Blackbody thermodynamics in the presence of Casimir's effect: Introduction

 where the main correction is a lower power term.
 It should be noticed that eqs. (\ref{p1}) and (\ref{p2}) are two different regimes of the same phenomenon.
 In fact, there is a symmetry which allows one to go from high temperatures to low temperatures expressions, and vice versa \cite{bro69,rav89}.

 Clearly, the presence of $\hbar$ in eqs. (\ref{p0}) to (\ref{p2}) indicates the quantum nature of these experimentally validated pressures \footnote{At this point a word of caution is in order.
 In fact, perfect conductor plates are idealizations of real materials whose properties have eventually to be considered in experiments.
 There is in the literature an issue of this nature regarding discrepancies in the subleading contributions in eqs. (\ref{p1}) and (\ref{p2}) (see, e.g., refs. \cite{bre14} and \cite{bim17} for reviews).
-Such an issue does not affect directly our results; but in certain cases it might do so if experimental validation were addressed.}.
+Such an issue does not affect directly our results; but it might do so if experimental validation were addressed.
+A related matter is that certain models for real materials lead to violation of the third law of thermodynamics (see \cite{kli22} and references therein) or even to negative entropy (see, e.g., refs. \cite{bor10,kim17}).
+These features do not appear in the context of two perfect conducting parallel walls.}.
 In fact, eq. (\ref{p2}) has played special role in the birth of quantum mechanics as is very well known.

 This paper is not concerned with how temperature modifies the Casimir effect.
 At some extent, it is quite the other way around.
 The goal here, akin to the manner in refs. \cite{bro69} and \cite{ken80}, is to explore further how the Casimir effect modifies the ordinary thermodynamics of the blackbody radiation.
 In order to fulfil this task, the work is organized as follows.
 In Sec. \ref{tensor}, we present the asymptotic behaviors of the ensemble average of the stress-energy-momentum tensor, $\left<T_\mu{}_\nu\right>$, of the electromagnetic field in the background of two arbitrarily large and parallel perfect conductor plates, which are neutral.
 The calculation of $\left<T_\mu{}_\nu\right>$ has been implemented in a classic paper in the literature, ref. \cite{bro69}, where it is neatly shown that the components of $\left<T_\mu{}_\nu\right>$ are consistent with thermodynamics.